curl/curl/docs/IPFS.md

     https://dweb.link/ipfs/bafybeigagd5nmnn2iys2f3doro7ydrevyr2mzarwidgadawmamiteydbzi

-Will redirect to:
+redirects to:

     https://bafybeigagd5nmnn2iys2f3doro7ydrevyr2mzarwidgadawmamiteydbzi.ipfs.dweb.link

-If you trust this behavior from your gateway of choice then passing the `-L` option will follow the redirect.
+If you trust this behavior from your gateway of choice then passing the `-L` option follows the redirect.

 ## Error messages and hints